UniversalDependencies/docs/_yi/template-index.md

   * Participle, VERB, AUX, or ADJ
   * Verbs used as nonus are tagged VERB, including infinitive forms preceded by a definite article (e.g., _dos trinken_  'drinking') and verbal stems preceded by an indefinite article in the stem construction (e.g., _a kuk ton/gebn_ 'to look')

----
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

----

 ### Features

 * Morphological features are not provided at this time.

----
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

----

 ## Syntax

 ### Core and Oblique Arguments
 * A nominal subject (nsubj) is a noun phrase in nominative case.
 * A nominal object (obj) is a noun phrase in accusative case.